Jobs that might not exist in 50 years

 Your smartphone allows you to dictate and transcribe notes just by talking into its microphone.
 Corporations have far more sophisticated transcription technology that is already sending typists and word processors the way of the dodo bird.
-Nearly 1 in 5 typist positions is expected to disappear in just the next few years alone.
+Nearly one in five typist positions are expected to disappear in just the next few years alone.

 Tax firm H&R Block developed Watson, a computer that helps with tax preparation.
 TurboTax assists customers with its tax bot.
 Computers and programs like these, however, will likely soon gobble up the jobs of the very people they were designed to assist.
 Although millions of people are still employed as accountants, the writing is on the wall.
 Machines can now analyze massive data sets and organize the results efficiently enough to make tax preparation a real possibility.
-Crunching numbers, after all, is what computers were born to do.
+After all, crunching numbers is what computers were born to do.

 Watch repair technician

 Like jewelers, watch repair technicians are disappearing.
-It's expected that 1 in 4 jobs in the industry will be gone by the end of the decade ending in 2024.
+It's expected that one in four jobs in the industry will be gone by the end of the decade ending in 2024.
 Cleaning, fixing, and tuning timepieces is a service that fewer and fewer people seek.
 In the future, it's likely that robots will easily handle this delicate, precise work.

 You may also like: 50 best public colleges ranked from least to most expensive